 Sexocorporel

 Sexocorporel is a body-oriented model of sex therapy developed in the 1970s by Prof. Jean-Yves Desjardins at the Université du Québec à Montréal in Canada.
 The name literally means "sexual-bodily" and captures the core idea: body and experience are inseparably connected in sexuality.
-How we experience sexuality is shaped by how we breathe, move, think, and feel.
+How we experience sexuality is shaped by how we breathe, move, think and feel.

 Emotionally Focused Therapy (EFT)

-Understanding attachment.
-Strengthening connection.
+Understanding Attachment.
+Strengthening Connection.

 Behind many couple conflicts lies a deeper question: Are you there for me?
 Can I count on you?
 Emotionally Focused Therapy, developed by Sue Johnson, is based on attachment theory.
 It starts from the idea that conflict and withdrawal are often expressions of wounded attachment, not of malice or indifference.

 Often it's not the actual content of an argument that hurts, but the feeling of not being heard, not being seen, or not being loved.
 That's why conflicts can sometimes revolve around seemingly small things and still stir up so much.
-EFT looks at what lies underneath: emotional injuries, attachment needs, and the longing for safety.
+EFT looks at what lies underneath: emotional injuries, attachment needs and the longing for safety.

 In our shared process, these patterns become visible and gradually changeable.
-This creates space to meet each other anew and build a relationship where both people feel safe, accepted, and connected.
+This creates space to meet each other anew and build a relationship where both people feel safe, accepted and connected.

-Systemic perspective
+Systemic Perspective

-Systemic thinking looks at family of origin, formative experiences, societal expectations, gender roles, and the interplay in which people live.
+Systemic thinking looks at family of origin, formative experiences, societal expectations, gender roles and the interplay in which people live.

 In practice, this means I don't just look at a single problem or conflict but also at the patterns and connections behind it.
 What function does a behaviour serve?
 What keeps a dynamic in place?
 What good reasons might there be for staying with the status quo?
 Questions like these often open up new perspectives and possibilities.

 The systemic perspective isn't a separate therapy offering for me but part of how I think.
-It flows into all of my work, in individual sessions just as much as in couple therapy.
+It flows into all of my work, in individual sessions just as much as in couples therapy.
 This lens is foundational to how I practise.

 BDSM & Kink

-BDSM, kink, fetishes, and non-normative sexuality are an area I've specifically trained in.
+BDSM, kink, fetishes and non-normative sexuality are an area I've specifically trained in.
 These forms of sexuality are, to me, a natural part of human diversity.

 I work without pathologising or rushing to judgment.
-At the same time, I bring professional knowledge about dynamics, communication, and potential risks that can come up in these contexts.
+At the same time, I bring professional knowledge about dynamics, communication and potential risks that can come up in these contexts.
 I also use methods developed specifically for therapeutic work in this area.

-My training in this area includes an introduction and advanced course in BDSM as well as a multi-part series on specific topics such as fetish, power dynamics, and relationship structures in alternative settings.
+My training in this area includes an introduction and advanced course in BDSM as well as a multi-part series on specific topics such as fetish, power dynamics and relationship structures in alternative settings.

 For you, as you are

-In our therapeutic work, we might explore all sorts of themes: questions around identity, relationships, and sexuality, uncertainties or stresses in daily life, or concerns that have nothing to do with gender or queerness at all.
+In our therapeutic work, we might explore all sorts of themes: questions around identity, relationships and sexuality, uncertainties or stresses in daily life, or concerns that have nothing to do with gender or queerness at all.

-I'm attuned to experiences of normative pressure, discrimination, and minority stress.
+I'm attuned to experiences of normative pressure, discrimination and minority stress.
 The focus always stays on what feels relevant to you right now.

 I have completed the training "Open, polyamorous and queer relationships" (Dr. Ursina Donatsch, IÖST Zurich) and attended the conference "Neurodivergence and gender identity in childhood and adolescence" (visoparents, 2026).
 I'm attending the course "Affirmative support for trans and non-binary people for professionals" (Geschlechter-Radar) in late June 2026.